5argon/protobuf-unity/README.md

 - Protobuf is flexible that it is a generic C# library, and the serialized file could potentially be read in other languages like on your game server.
 For more Unity-tuned serialization, you may want to check out [Odin Serializer](https://github.com/TeamSirenix/odin-serializer).
 - Protobuf-generated C# class is powerful.
 It comes with sensible `partial` and some useful data merging methods which otherwise would be tedious and buggy for a class-type variable. (e.g. it understands how to handle list-like and dictionary-like data, the `repeated` field and `map` field.)
 - Programming in `.proto` to generate a C# class is simply faster and more readable than C# to get the same function. (e.g. has properties, null checks, bells and whistles, and not just all C# `public` fields.)

+Here's one interesting rebuttal against Protobuf : http://reasonablypolymorphic.com/blog/protos-are-wrong/ And here's one interesting counter argument from the author : https://news.ycombinator.com/item?id=18190005

+Use your own judgement if you want it or not!

 ## Problem with iOS + IL2CPP